-A service that is supplied under a contract that allows periodic payments then a single price does not have to be displayed as prominently as the component prices.
+If services are supplied under a contract that allows periodic payments then there is no requirement to display a single price as prominently as the component prices.

-The single price does not have to include a charge for sending goods from the supplier to the consumer, unless the supplier is aware of a minimum charge that must be paid.
+In addition, a single price does not usually have to include postage, unless the supplier is aware of a minimum charge that must be paid.

 The single price must be: